adiv413/distributed-pretraining-llm/README.md

 ---

-## Deep Dive: The Mechanics of FSDP Memory Savings
+## The Mechanics of FSDP Memory Savings

 Another interesting finding is the sheer magnitude of memory reduction when using FSDP, which drops the per-GPU memory from 22.9 GB down to 2.9 GB (an almost exact 8x reduction).
 This comes down to how different strategies handle the "Model State" (which includes the model's Parameters, computed Gradients, and Optimizer States):